ankitvrsharma/Keep-Root/README.md

+markdown
-# Keep-Root
+# Keep Root

+## Introduction
-Specifically for Realme 11 Pro Series phones but theoretically can work with any A/B partition devices.
-It can retain root in the following conditions:-
+Keep Root is a specialized script designed for Realme 11 Pro Series phones, though it is theoretically compatible with any A/B partition devices.
+It enables users to retain root access under various scenarios, including OTA updates, flashing custom recoveries, and updating or changing root systems.
+It supports Magisk, APatch or any other magisk variants.
-1. Updating OTA
-2. Flashing custom recoveries ie TWRP
-3. Update Magisk to newer version.
-4. Changing root system from magisk to other magisk variants, to APatch or vice versa.

-It's only need termux.

-• It's noob friendly.

-• No need to download region specific firmware.

-• No PC needed.

-• In future will keep root after TWRP flashing.

-Prerequisites:-
-1. Rooted phone.
-2. Automatic System Updates off in developer options.
-3. For OTA root option:- First download the OTA and reboot your device, then execute command.
+## Prerequisites
+- A rooted device with A/B partition layout
+- Termux application installed
+- Disabled automatic system updates in developer options

+# Features
+- **Automated Download**: Fetch the latest releases of Magisk or APatch directly from their official GitHub repositories.
+- **Root Methods Selection**: Choose from various root methods including OTA updates with Magisk, APatch, or other Magisk variants.
+- **Boot Image Handling**: Extract and flash either the active or inactive boot image automatically.

+## Installation
+Execute the following command in Termux to use Keep Root:
 ```
-curl -fsSL https://raw.githubusercontent.com/ankitvrsharma/Keep-Root/main/Keep_Root.sh -o Keep_Root.sh && chmod +x Keep_Root.sh && ./Keep_Root.sh
+bash curl -fsSL https://raw.githubusercontent.com/ankitvrsharma/Keep-Root/main/Keep_Root.sh -o Keep_Root.sh && chmod +x Keep_Root.sh && ./Keep_Root.sh
 ```

-Instructions for use:-

-Copy and paste the code in Termux and follow on screen prompt simple.

-By - @ankitvrsharma
+Or you can download script from release section and execute it.
+## Usage
+Execute Keep Root and choose a rooting method when prompted.
+For APatch, input your superkey when requested.

+## Future Enhancements
+- [ ] Planned support for maintaining root after TWRP flashing.
+- [ ] Add support for additional devices beyond the Realme 11 Pro Series.
+- [ ] Implement an automated backup feature before performing root operations.
+- [ ] Integrate with more custom recovery tools.

+## Disclaimer
+Keep Root is provided "as is" without any warranty.
+The author is not responsible for any damage or data loss incurred through its use.

+## Contributions
+Contributions are welcome.
+Please submit pull requests or issues via GitHub.

+## License
+Keep Root is licensed under the GNU General Public License (GPL).